 1. Take your time - Not only is "Take Your Time" a great Country song by Sam Hunt, but it's great advice!
 The average length of engagement is 14 months, but it can certainly be longer.
 Why?
 The longer your engagement, the longer you have to save money and plan your big day!
-This goes for planning any event, too.
+This goes for planning any event, such as a quinceanera, anniversary, birthday party or special event.
+You already know the date, so the sooner you get started planning, the better chance you'll have to save!

 3. Consider the Off-Season - Have a wedding or event in the "off-season" and save lots of money!
-Wedding season is typically March - July, in Central Texas.
+Wedding season is typically March - late July, in central Texas.
 Fall weddings are becoming increasingly popular, too!
-If you have a wedding in December - February, you'll save a lot of money on your venue and possibly, your vendors!
+Now, fall weddings and events, September - mid-November, are just as expensive as Spring events.
+If you can have a wedding or event in the "off-season," December - February, you'll save a lot of money on your venue and possibly, your vendors!

 5. Shop Around - Always, shop around.
 With the internet, it's so easy to get quotes from various vendors.
 Don't book the first vendor with the lowest price.
 Remember to look at the value of what you're paying for, not simply the lowest price.
 You may get more value from a vendor who is not the cheapest!
 Always ask what comes with the service.
-If you need a great DJ or photobooth service, I know of one! :)
+If you need to hire a great DJ or photo booth in the Austin, Texas area, we know of one! :)

 6. Use One Venue - Have your wedding ceremony and reception in the same place, if possible.
 This way, you won't have to pay the rental fee for two different venues.
 Many venues offer an outdoor ceremony area and indoor reception area, for one, flat fee.
 Just ask your wedding officiant to perform the service at your venue.
 This also saves time and saves your guests from having to travel to different venues.